- About us

 The Monterey Bay Academy is a coeducational Christian boarding high school.
 Students benefit because the school’s curriculum and body of ethics all focus on preparing students for college and ultimately life.
 The academy’s commitment to excellence, college prep, and Christian values can take students a long way in life.

 The Monteray Bay Academy Church encourages our students to congregate by providing social settings and activities for them.
 Through the Campus Ministries program, students are able to participate in community service and local and international missionary work.
-Retreats and mission trips are offered yearly, including our 2015 Mission trip to Brazil.
+We offer yearly retreats and mission trips, including our 2015 Mission trip to Brazil.

-Monterey Bay Academy also offers various recreational activities.
-It is through these activities that teamwork and sportsmanship, the most important qualities of an MBA’s athletic program, are taught.
+It is through these activities that MBA teaches teamwork and sportsmanship, the upmost important qualities of MBA’s athletic program.
 When it comes to athletics, there is something for everyone.
 From football and soccer to softball and tennis, there are a variety of options for students to choose from.
 Sports like jogging, surfing, and skateboarding, while not having their own formal teams, are also of great interest to our students.

-The last way MBA students are able to successfully get to know one another is through dorm life.
-Living at Monterey Bay Academy gives our students the advantage of being fully immersed in the Christian experience for 24 hours a day.
-This also allows them to truly connect with their classmates and build lasting Christian friendships that they will cherish for the rest of their lives.
+Living at Monterey Bay Academy gives our students the advantage of experiencing fill immersion in Christian living 24 hours a day.
+This also allows them to truly connect with their classmates.
+Which in turn helps them build lasting Christian friendships that they will cherish for the rest of their lives.

 Small Class Size